digideskio/support-tools/timeseries/README.md

 --no-omit-frame-pointer (see details below); in particular it does not work very well with our pre-compiled binary downloads.

-To use it, you must download Quickstack from github and compile it on the target machine.
+To use it, you must download quickstack from github and compile it on the target machine.
 I have provided a script as part of this project, [quickmon.sh](quickmon.sh), that

 * downloads quickstack to the current directory if necessary
 * installs prerequisites if needed
 * compiles quickstack if it has not already been compiled
 * then runs quick stack in a loop collecting stack trace samples.

 The command line arguments and output are compatible with gdbmon, so the example from the preceding section becomes